apigear-io/template-qtcpp/docs/docs/features/features.md

 ### Example API

-The following code snippet contains the *API* which is used throughout this guide to demonstrate the generated code and its usege in *Qt*.
+The following code snippet contains the *API* which is used throughout this guide to demonstrate the generated code and its usage in *Qt*.

 <details><summary>Hello World API (click to expand)</summary>
 <CodeBlock language="yaml" showLineNumbers>{helloWorldModuleComponent}</CodeBlock>